 Despite his observation that Ersu, Duoxu, and Lizu are not mutually intelligible and share only 50% cognates in their basic vocabulary, Sun (1982: 241) analyzes the three as dialects of one language, i.e. Ersu.
 The three are currently classified as such in Ethnologue, where they share one code (ISO-639 ers).

-This deposit is based on data on Ersu proper (the eastern dialect of the Ersu language in Sun’s classification), collected by the research team of the project “Ersu and Xumi: Comparative and Cross-Varietal Documentation of Highly Endangered Languages of South-West China” (MDP0257, 2013-2017), funded by the Endangered Languages Documentation Programme (ELDP) of SOAS, University of London.
+This collection is based on data on Ersu proper (the eastern dialect of the Ersu language in Sun’s classification), collected by the research team of the project “Ersu and Xumi: Comparative and Cross-Varietal Documentation of Highly Endangered Languages of South-West China” (MDP0257, 2013-2017), funded by the Endangered Languages Documentation Programme (ELDP) of SOAS, University of London.

 The collection comprises audio and video recordings of personal narratives, traditional stories, traditional songs, conversations, elicitations from Mandarin Chinese (using both written and non-written stimuli), and translations from Mandarin Chinese collected in the Ersu-speaking areas in Southwest China.
-Annotation files in our deposit mostly include four layers of analysis:
+Annotation files in our collection mostly include four layers of analysis: